 Other popular types of coffee drinks include making iced coffee drinks, coffee made with crushed ice (Starbucks calls this frappuccino), and even edible variations where coffee is used to make delicious deserts.

-Many types of coffee drinks are very popular in Europe and elsewhere.
-These are often served as much for visual effect as for taste.
+Coffee drinks are very popular in Europe and often served as much for visual effect as for taste.

 One example of this is Bombon, popular in Spain.
 Espresso is combined with condensed sweetened milk but in a transparent glass.
 The milk settles to the bottom of the glass creating a pleasing bi-colored drink that is delicious as it is attractive.